okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 # Description:
-This mod adds an RPG-like system of levels and attribute increases: - Wacky Branch 1.7.9
+This mod adds an RPG-like system of levels and attribute increases: - Wacky Branch 1.8.0

-BIG WACKY UPDATE! - You asked for more categories, Wacky adds 2 MORE!
-You asked for using trophies to generate XP.
-Wacky added XP Orbs and Magic Potions!

 Support me!